 - To encourage each spouse to become financially self-sufficient within a reasonable period of time.

 Spousal support is not a right, it is an entitlement that must be established first and foremost.
-This is why spousal support is a complicated area of family law.
-Whether you are the recipient or the payor of spousal support, it is of paramount importance to have a professional Ontario spousal support lawyer who has expertise in this area and understands the nuances of spousal support in Ontario to help you navigate through this.
+This is why spousal support is a complicated area of family law in Ontario.
+Whether you are the recipient or the payor, it is of paramount importance to have a professional Ontario spousal support lawyer who has expertise in this area and understands the nuances of spousal support in Ontario to help you navigate through this.

 The Spousal Support Advisory Guidelines (SSAGs) were developed to provide more certainty in this area of family law; however, unlike the Child Support Guidelines, they are not mandatory and offer a wide range of results.
 They are used as a useful tool for analysis; however, caselaw (judge-made law) trends tend to dictate.
 Having a family lawyer who knows these trends and is able to apply them to your circumstance is crucial.

-Here at Noori Law, we know spousal support.
+Here at Noori Law, our family lawyers know spousal support.
 Contact us for all your spousal support related needs!